 Action for compensation

-Any actions for compensation for damage caused by the launch and return of a space object and the launch of high-power rockets are to be heard by the Federal Court and Federal Circuit Court.
+Any actions for compensation for damage caused by the launch and return of a space object and the launch of high-power rockets are heard by the Federal Court and Federal Circuit Court.
 Any appeal to a decision of these courts would need to be brought before a court of appellate jurisdiction.

 Distinctive characteristics of the national framework

-Some of the key features that underpin the more commercial and forward-looking approach of the new regime under the Launches and Returns Act include:
+Some of the features that underpin the more commercial and forward-looking approach of the new regime under the Launches and Returns Act include:

 - the arrangements for the launches from aircraft in flight, as well as the launching of high-power rockets;